HeRAMS-WHO/herams-backend/docs/index.rst

 .. image:: media/img/HeRAMS_dashboard_service_availability.png
    :height: 300px
+   :align: center

 Edit Data
 =========

 This chapter is itended primarily for data managers responsible to update the HeRAMS data.
 It covers all aspects related to data editing, including registering new health facilities, updating the status of exisiting health facilities as well as deleting erroneous records (e.g. duplicates).

 .. note:: Please not that access to the data edit interface is limited to users responsible to update the data.
 If you require your access permissions to be changed, kindly contact your country focal point or send an email to `herams@who.int <mailto:herams@who.int?>`_ specifying your function and role as well as a brief explanation why you would like your access permissions to altered.

 .. note:: For technical information related to the questionnaire please contact your country focal point or send an email to `herams@who.int <mailto:herams@who.int?>`_.